-THE OFFERING Common stock to be offered shares Common stock to be outstanding after this offering shares Overallotment option to purchase additional shares shares We estimate that the net proceeds from this offering will be approximately \$ million (or approximately \$ million if the Use of proceeds underwriters exercise in full their option to purchase up to additional shares of common stock to cover over-allotments), based on per share, the midpoint of the price range set forth on the cover page of this an assumed initial public offering price of \$ prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We currently intend to use the net proceeds from this offering, together with our existing cash and cash equivalents, as follows: · approximately \$ million to fund our pivotal Phase 2/3 clinical trial for AT-001 for the treatment of diabetic cardiomyopathy; approximately \$ million to advance AT-007 for the treatment of galactosemia in adults through our planned Phase 1 clinical trial; · approximately \$ million to advance AT-003 for the treatment of diabetic retinopathy into our planned Phase 1 clinical trial; and • the remainder to fund other research and development activities, working capital and other general corporate purposes.
+THE OFFERING Common stock to be offered shares Common stock to be outstanding after this offering shares Over- allotment option to purchase additional shares shares Use of proceeds We estimate that the net proceeds from this offering will be approximately \$ million (or approximately \$ million if the underwriters exercise in full their option to purchase up to additional shares of common stock to cover over-allotments), based on an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We currently intend to use the net proceeds from this offering, together with our existing cash and cash equivalents, as follows: • approximately \$ million to fund our pivotal Phase 2/3 clinical trial for AT-001 for the treatment of diabetic cardiomyopathy; • approximately \$ million to advance AT-007 for the treatment of galactosemia in adults through our planned Phase 1 clinical trial; • approximately \$ million to advance AT-003 for the treatment of diabetic retinopathy into our planned Phase 1 clinical trial; and • the remainder to fund other research and development activities, working capital and other general corporate purposes.
 See "Use of Proceeds" for additional information.
-Risk factors You should read the section titled "Risk Factors" for a discussion of factors to consider carefully, together with all the other information included in this prospectus, before deciding to invest in our common stock.
-Proposed Nasdaq Global Market shares of our common stock issuable upon the exercise of warrants issued in
+See "Use of Proceeds" for additional information.